Fezbot3000/ubank-research-playbook/EDIT_MODE_GUIDE.md

 - Changes are saved to the actual JSON files, not a database
 - The API endpoints are integrated directly into the Vite development server
 - Only method data is currently saveable (other pages coming soon)
+- Edit functionality is automatically disabled in production builds

 ### Security Note

 ⚠️ This feature is intended for development use only.
-Do not use in production as it allows direct file system access.
+The edit buttons and functionality are automatically hidden when the application is built for production, ensuring no file system access is exposed in the deployed version.